On This Page

 The fee to attend the graduation ceremony is $126 per student.
 This fee includes admission to the ceremony for you and your guests, academic dress hire and a program.
 You must pay the ceremony fee online only via credit card (Visa or Mastercard) during the graduation registration period.

-You are asked to be present two hours before your graduation ceremony begins, in order to be fitted in your academic robes and to pick up tickets for your guests.
+You are asked to be present 90 minutes before your graduation ceremony begins, in order to be fitted in your academic robes and to pick up tickets for your guests.

 If you have completed a double degree at UTS, you will be allocated into the ceremony for the faculty that owns the parent study package eg. the owning faculty of the combined Bachelor of Laws and Bachelor of Business, is the Faculty of Law.
 You will only be required to register once for your ceremony.
 It is not possible to attend a ceremony for both faculties.